Bathroom Remodel Tips And Tricks

 Filtered Water Belongs In The Bathroom

 First, decide your budget and know what items absolutely have to be replaced versus what you just want to replace.
-If the toilet in your fixer-upper doesn’t work, it obviously has to go, but if funds are a consideration, there’s many ways to save without actually cutting corners.
+If the toilet in your fixer-upper doesn’t work, it obviously has to go, but if funds are a consideration, there are many ways to save without actually cutting corners.
 Typically, the items considered in a bath re-do are:

 - Bathtub/Shower/or a combination